syncfusion-content/wpf-docs/wpf/Updown/Interaction.md

 ## Keyboard and Mouse support

 The `UpDown` control provides to change the value by keyboard or mouse interaction, and increase or decrease the value through keyboard down and up operation.
-It also allows to change the value through mousewheel operations.
+It also allows to change the value through mouse wheel operations.

 ## Mouse scrolling